Gender Pay Gap for Regenda Homes

 This will be supported via the LEAD programme, aimed at aspiring or newly promoted managers and it will provide support, skills development and confidence to a new generation of future managers and leaders across the organisation.
 Support for new and aspiring managers will be further enhanced via the new Manager’s Information Section on The Club.
 This has been developed to provide practical guidance and support to new and established managers alike.

-In addition, we are launching a series of management training opportunities for new and aspiring managers and leaders in partnership with Alder Training and delivering practical workshops to existing managers to ensure they feel confident at managing change in a rapidly changing operating context.
+In addition, we are launching a series of management training opportunities for new and aspiring managers and leaders in partnership with The Learning Foundry and delivering practical workshops to existing managers to ensure they feel confident at managing change in a rapidly changing operating context.

 Regenda also provides access to the Housing Diversity Network (HDN) mentoring programme, which offers external coaching and mentoring to support our employees develop and work towards external as well as internal opportunities.